Blog

 • Evidence of conformity

 No worries.
-If you are performing your RM activities in compliance with ISO 14971, you will have an RMP or separate system, including a plan for observations, assessment, and action (ISO 14971:2007 § nine and TR 24971§ 4).
+If you perform your RM activities in compliance with ISO 14971, you will have an RMP or separate system, including a plan for observations, assessment, and action (ISO 14971:2019 § ten).
 Reference this in your technical file.
 What about the PMCF report?
 Well, if you’ve performed post-market surveillance, develop one.
+OTechnical File conversion from a 510k submission is easy, but five elements are missing from a 510k that you will need to add.
 Otherwise, see the next item below.

 While not required by the FDA in your 510k submission, you most likely have fulfilled this ISO 14971 requirement.
 Reference it in your technical file.
-Ensure you also include in the report a confirmation that appropriate methods are in place to obtain production and post-production information.
-If detailed enough, you can reference the report as a PMCF report (http://bit.ly/PMCFStudies), as well.
+Ensure you also confirm in the report that appropriate methods are in place to obtain production and post-production information.
+If detailed enough, you can also reference the report as a PMCF report.

 Using either of the latter systems, identify the relevant rule, and classify your device—document in your technical file.

-If you have finished your 510k technical file conversion, you might want to perform a technical file audit prior to submission to your notified body.
+If you have finished your 510k technical file conversion, you might want to perform a technical file audit before submission to your notified body.

 510k Submissions for Electrosurgical Devices-FDA’s 2 New Guidance Docs